ZukisaNante/Schaar-Steen-Papier/README.md

 > - Create variables for an if statement.
 ---
 ### CSS
-> - background color should be apealing.
+> - Background color should be apealing.
 > - Header (Title) should have a separate color.
 > - Center buttons.
 > - Results should come at the bottom.